Henley (UK Parliament constituency): Boundaries and boundary changes

-The two wards of [Fringford & Heyfords] and [Launton & Otmoor] in the District of Cherwell, to the south of Bicester, were transferred from Banbury.
+The two wards in the District of Cherwell, to the south of Bicester, were transferred from Banbury.

-The constituency covers most of the local government district of South Oxfordshire, excluding Wallingford, Didcot and surroundings in the west.
+The constituency covered most of the local government district of South Oxfordshire, excluding Wallingford, Didcot and surrounding areas in the west.
 Main settlements include Henley-on-Thames itself, Thame, Chinnor and Sonning Common.
 The two wards of Cherwell are to the north, close to Oxford; they are predominantly rural.